|

 informed.
 Multiple modem pools can be defined on the NetModem Server,

-each pool having a unique name and can contain one or several COM ports.
+each pool can contain one or several COM ports.

 This Quick Guide is intended for users familiar with installing Windows